Survival depends on many different factors. So no one can tell you exactly how long you will live. It depends on your:

 The following statistics are for people diagnosed with all stages of myeloma.

-- almost 50 out of every 100 (almost 50%) will survive their myeloma for 5 years or more after diagnosis
+- about 50 out of every 100 (about 50%) will survive their myeloma for 5 years or more after diagnosis

 - almost 35 out of every 100 (almost 35%) will survive their myeloma for 10 years or more after they are diagnosed

-Statistics provided by the Statistical Information Team at Cancer Research UK.
+Statistics provided by the Cancer Intelligence team at Cancer Research UK.

 These statistics are for relative survival.
 Relative survival takes into account that some people will die of causes other than cancer.
 This gives a more accurate picture of cancer survival.